gittc100/boring-company-demo/README.md

 ## My Initial Assumptions
 - Smaller Equipment/Tunnels is ideal will reduce cost and complexity
-- Currently using bumper rails for high speeds will eventualy move to railless?
+- Retain Bumper Rails for all transport
-- Surface launch and porpoising will make entry and exit speed's higher
+- Surface launch and porpoising will make entry and exit flow rate higher
 - Greatess complexity will be tunnel transitions and end points
 - Minimum aproach to hardware requirements
-    - Wireless Accesspoints
+    - Wireless Accesspoints (Communication)
-    - Video/Audio
+    - Video (Localization)
-    - Air Quality Sensors
+    - Air Quality Sensors (Saftey)
-    - Ventilation Management
+    - Ventilation Management (Saftey)
-    - lighting
+    - Lighting (General and Emergency Egress)

 ### The Evaluation will include:
 - [Traffic Control Architecture](## "Traffic Control Architecture")